endymion1818/deliciousreverie-2023/src/content/posts/dreamers-builders-cultivators.md

 Try to avoid giving these people a sketchy feature with no description and expect them to fulfil it.

-Farmers are essential to carrying out tasks that builders and dreamers would struggle with.
+Cultivators are essential to carrying out tasks that builders and dreamers would struggle with.

 ## There are no rules